10 NC-17 films with full frontal male nudity and where to stream them

 The Acrobat (L’acrobate)

 This French Canadian drama shows a torrid love affair between two men squatting in an abandoned high rise in snowy Montreal.
 With a setup reminiscent of The Last Tango in Paris, it is the third in filmmaker Rodrigue Jean’s trilogy.
-The Acrobat continues exploring sexuality and emotional intimacy, following Lost Song and Love in the Time of Civil War.
+The Acrobat continues the auteur’s exploration into sexuality and emotional intimacy, following Lost Song and Love in the Time of Civil War.

 Streaming: Youtube and Amazon